Important questions to ask before having surgery

 Should I get a second opinion?

 In certain cases, some health plans may require patients to have a second opinion before undergoing elective surgery.
-Your doctor should be able to supply you with the names of qualified individuals who also do the procedure.
+Your healthcare provider should be able to supply you with the names of qualified individuals who also do the procedure.

-What is the doctor's experience in doing this procedure?
+What is the healthcare provider's experience in doing this procedure?

-You can minimize the risks of surgery by choosing a doctor who is thoroughly trained and experienced in doing the procedure.
-You may ask the doctor about his or her experience with the procedure being done, including the number of times he or she has done it, and his or her record of successes, as well as complications.
+You can minimize the risks of surgery by choosing a healthcare provider who is thoroughly trained and experienced in doing the procedure.
+You may ask the healthcare provider about his or her experience with the procedure being done, including the number of times he or she has done it, and his or her record of successes, as well as complications.

 Where will the surgery be performed?